dwblair/Riffle-Getting-Started/README.md

 This is a set of code and instructions for getting started with the Riffle_328 water monitor, version 0.1.8.

-- **Quick Start**.
+- **QUICK START**.
 If you already have experience using Arduino-compatible boards, you should probably just jump to the [Quick Start](https://github.com/dwblair/Riffle-Getting-Started#quick-start) section below to get up and running quickly.
 In general, the Riffle behaves like an Arduino UNO in the Arduino IDE (you should select "Arduino UNO" as the "Board" in the IDE), but you'll need to install a **special driver** (see [Software prep](test), below) in order to program the device over USB if you're using Mac or Windows.

 - **STEP-BY-STEP**.
 If you would prefer more detailed instructions for setting up your Riffle, please check out the [Step-by-Step Instructions](./step-by-step.markdown).